When do I start my apartment search? What questions should I be asking? What qualifies as a good deal, even?

 Once you have completed the application and collected all the necessary documents as mentioned above, then it is time to submit it.
 There are four ways you can send in an application via mail, in person, email or the most popular one, online.
 For the most part, applications take around 24 to 72 hours to be processed but you can always call or check online (if you created an account) for the status of your application.

 Signing your lease:

-But let’s not get ahead of ourselves though.
-Before signing anything, you need to read through the lease thoroughly.
-You want to make sure you understand everything and if you have an additional questions this would be the time to ask.
-Do expect the lease-signing process to take a little bit because you will be covering a lot.
-You also might have to pay first month’s rent and move-in fees at the time of signing, but they also may have you wait until your actually move-in day to pay.
+Before signing anything, read through the lease thoroughly to make sure you understand everything, and if you have any additional questions this would be the time to ask.
+Expect the lease-signing process to take a little bit because you will be covering a lot.
+You also might have to pay first month’s rent and move-in fees at the time of signing, but they also may have you wait until your actual move-in day to pay those.

 Moving definitely can be a real pain in the butt, especially since it takes so much time and energy.
 Between packing your stuff up, loading it in the moving truck, unloading, and unpacking…it can be a little overwhelming to say the least.
 But unless you are planning to throw everything out and start free, then it has to be done.